Today I interviewed David Graham, author of a new thriller The Screaming.

 What advice would you give to aspiring writers?

 Getting something out is the important thing.
 I’m not convinced by expensive creative writing courses.
 Self-publishing is a minefield, so go for the cheapest and then build on that.
 A good editor is essential.
 Finding an agent is like climbing Everest and hoping they don’t turn you away at the summit.

 When you’re not busy writing or promoting your book what do you like to do?

 Going to the gym, producing/playing music, painting, etc.

 When can we expect to read your next book?

 Is there anything else you would like to add that I haven’t included?

 Thank you very much for taking the time out of your busy schedule to take part in this interview it is very much appreciated.
 I look forward to reading The Knowing once it’s released next year.

-To find out more about David Graham and his work find him on Twitter @DavidGrahamAuth.
-His books are available to buy in hardback, paperback or Kindle format from Amazon.
+David Graham’s books are available to buy in hardback, paperback or Kindle format from Amazon.